Comments

 (7) All staff and students are responsible for:

-1. Completing Health & Safety inductions and refreshers as required; and
+1. Completing Health & Safety inductions and refreshers;

-2. Completing task specific Health & Safety training as required.
+2. Completing task specific Health & Safety training requirements; and

 Part B - Staff Induction

 (8) All staff are required to complete the University Health & Safety induction.
-The induction will be undertaken during on-boarding and ideally occur on the first day of employment.
+The induction will be undertaken during on-boarding processes and completed as soon as possible.

-(9) All staff will be required to undertake a refresher of the Health & Safety induction every two years to ensure their understanding of the processes and resources that are available across the University to manage safety is current.
+(9) All staff are required to undertake an annual refresher of the Health & Safety induction to ensure currency of their understanding of the processes and resources that are available across the University to manage health and safety.

 Part C - Student Induction

-(10) All students are required to complete a general Health & Safety induction before the commencement of their academic program which is managed through the student Learning Management System (LMS).
+(10) All students are required to complete a general Health & Safety induction on commencement of their academic program managed through the student Learning Management System (LMS).

 Part D - Specific Inductions for Higher Risk Areas

 (11) Staff and students will undertake specific Health & Safety Inductions for higher risk areas such as laboratories, clinics, studios, maintenance operations and outdoor activities before the commencement of any activity.
-These areas are identified through risk assessment and the inductions are developed and managed at the local level; including competence assessment and record keeping; with Health & Safety oversight.
+These areas are identified through risk assessment and the inductions are developed and managed at the local level; including competence assessment and record keeping.

 Part E - Contractor Induction

-(13) Task specific training of the Health and Safety requirements, such as radiation safety, clinical safety, 4x4 driving safety and safety leadership will be identified from risk assessments and training needs analyses then addressed at the local level through specific training, competence assessment and record keeping.
+(13) Task specific training of the Health and Safety requirements, such as radiation safety, clinical safety, 4x4 driving safety etc. will be identified from risk assessments or training needs analyses then addressed at the local level through specific training, competence assessment with records maintained.

 Part G - Health and Wellbeing Training Initiatives

-(14) The Health and Wellbeing training initiatives are geared towards risk prevention by addressing the contributing factors of incidents with injuries that have occurred at the University or across the broader tertiary sector.
+(14) The Health and Wellbeing training initiatives are geared towards prevention by addressing the contributing factors of incidents with injuries that may have occurred at the University or broader prevention trends across the tertiary sector.
 Leaders and Managers will enable targeted participation to these initiatives.
 In addition, and as identified through local risk assessment, any specific training will be developed and delivered by Health & Wellbeing as part of the safety and risk management plan.
-Examples include manual handling training with competence assessment.

 Top of Page